DAud2219256/opensource-streamlit-mock/README.md

 * The "mock" code could probably be simplified using Python magic to remove some of the boilerplate

 * If you want to mock the values of input elements, they should all have a "key" value.
-This may require some application changes but it is not obtrusive and is probably good preactice anyway.
+This may require some application changes but it is not obtrusive and is probably good practice anyway.

 ## Usage